‘Reporters can feed images into Assembler, which has seven “detectors,” each one built to spot a specific type of photo-manipulation technique.’

 - Uses of more than one camera or imaging model

 - Evidence the image was artificially generated

-The researchers make no claim that their tool solves the problem of fake imagery.
-Instead, they hope it can help journalists making judgments, especially about viral images and when under deadline pressure for breaking news.
+The researchers do not claim that their tool solves the problem of fake imagery.
+Instead, they hope it can help journalists make judgments, especially about viral images and when under deadline pressure for breaking news.
 The Times says Jigsaw has no plans to make the tool available to the general public.